jordyn-young/jordyn-young/README.md

 ### Hi there, I'm Jordyn! 👋

-- 👩‍💻 I'm a PhD Student in Information Science 💻 my research interests include social media use, well-being, social computing, and human-centered interventions
+- 👩‍💻 I'm a PhD Student in Information Science 💻 my research interests include social media, well-being, social computing, and human-computer interaction
 - 🏢 I'm also a research intern at Berkadia Commercial Mortgage, LLC where I design mixed-methods studies for user research, risk assessment, and people analytics
 - 🎉 When I'm not working, you can probably find me at the dog park with my pup Bumper 🐶, riding my bike along the Schuylkill River 🚲, listening to a podcast or audiobook 🎧, or baking desserts to share with friends 🧁
 - 📍 I live in Philadelphia, but I grew up in the North East (and yes, I do run on Dunkin! ☕)